-Orchids have captivated mankind for thousands of years and there are many reasons we still love them today.
-Their flowers bloom in many interesting colors and forms, from simple and elegant to complex and exotic.
+OOrchids have captivated mankind for thousands of years and we still love them today.
+Their flowers bloom in a myriad of interesting colors and forms, from simple and elegant to complex and exotic.
 Their aesthetic beauty makes people happy and creates a calming, stress free environment wherever they are found.
 What usually begins as a curious fascination with orchids often turns into an outright obsession and many amateur growers have turned into passionate collectors.

 There is a common perception that orchids are difficult to grow but most orchids are not quite as intimidating as you might think.
 Orchids grow in the same conditions as many common houseplants and are usually no more difficult to care for.
 With a few simple tips you’ll be growing beautiful orchids in your home in no time.